Harry V. Quadracci: Quadracci Pavillion

+Beyond his business endeavors, Quadracci was known for his philanthropic contributions.
 In 2001, Harry V. Quadracci and his wife Elizabeth Quadracci helped finance the addition to the Milwaukee Art Museum designed by Santiago Calatrava.
 The Quadraccis donated $10 million in a donation-matching challenge they spearheaded.
 The addition was named the Quadracci Pavilion.
+The donation was structured as a matching grant, encouraging others to contribute.
+The Quadracci Pavillion has since become an iconic architectural feature of the museum, garnering international acclaim.